 For more information on Caregiving click on The Caregiver

 To obtain more information or to request a consultation click on Contact Us

-Employee Assistance Professionals, Inc. has over twenty five years of experience providing services for individuals, couples, families, and organizations.
+Employee Assistance Professionals, Inc. has over 28 years of experience providing services for individuals, couples, families, and organizations.
 Our mission is to provide a broad range of high quality counseling, outreach, and consultation services to help clients assess their needs, evaluate their relationships, define their goals, and design action plans that includes specific and practical steps to achieve those goals.

 Our organizational goals are to:

 The Caregiver Resource Center is a division of Employee Assistance Professionals, Inc. Our mission is to assist seniors, people with special needs and their families; in understanding the aging process, facilitating open communication; and providing information, support and guidance through the caregiving process.

 Our goals are to:

 In addition to working with seniors, people with special needs and their families; The Caregiver Resource Center also provides a spectrum of services for businesses and their employees.